Advancing Understanding of Natural Forest Carbon Stock Enhancement as part of REDD+

 Objective and activities

-The project enhances the capacities of its partners in the Lao People's Democratic Republic and Vietnam.
-The project's goal is to pilot the expansion of carbon enrichment measures in forests, to collect and disseminate relevant information and to integrate the topic into national REDD+ planning.
-A pilot area of 5,000 hectares comprising various forest ecosystems will be under restoration and local employees are trained.
-Monitoring systems in pilot areas are tested to gain valuable experience in integrating natural carbon storage into national REDD+ systems.
-Further, the project partners develop and test a system to determine whether measures to restore damaged forests are economically feasible.
-Transaction and administrative costs play a major role in this, as does the introduction of payment systems that benefit the local population in the long term.
-In addition, workshops and training measures are carried out to promote knowledge exchange and capacity development.
+The project enhanced capacities of its partners in the Lao People's Democratic Republic and Vietnam to pilot the expansion of carbon enrichment measures in forests, to collect and disseminate relevant information and to integrate the topic into national REDD+ planning.
+The objective was to pilot carbon enrichment on an area of 5,000 hectares comprising various forest ecosystems and thereby training local employees.
+Monitoring systems in pilot areas were tested to gain experience in integrating natural carbon storage into national REDD+ systems.
+Further, the project partners analyzed whether measures to restore damaged forests are economically feasible, considering transaction and administrative costs and benefits for the local population in the long term.
+Workshops and training measures served to promote knowledge exchange and capacity development.

 State of implementation/results

 - In the second phase (2015-2018), the project aimed to develop and implement measures to rehabilitate forest ecosystems at landscape level in an ecologically and socially compatible rehabilitation of forest ecosystems at the landscape level.
 This has been achieved by supporting the authorities in designing and introducing provincial landscape plans as part of the National REDD+ Programme, by linking activities to simplified performance-based incentives, and by addressing the drivers of forest degradation